 - Some of the images on the internet, which are used to demonstrate the differences between each colour spaces, are produced by generating various spectrum gradients in sRGB, aRGB and ProPhotoRGB workspaces using Photoshop.
 These images need to be interpreted with caution as they contain a large range of mathematically produced colours.
 These colours are concentrated at the edges of each colour space to deliberately emphasise the differences between each colour space.
 Such colours can lie outside the range that typical digital cameras are sensitive to, or appear in normal scenes.
 The spectrum gradient data created by the gradient fill tool in Photoshop is also not encoded (converted) to suit a particular colour space.
 The same numerical RGB values are simply inserted into the image and then decoded using whatever colour space profile is assigned to the image.
 Every pixel generated contains at least one colour that is fully saturated (value = 255).
 This is analogous to filling the vehicle speed data file with values from 0-250 and then examining how each decoding method (sMPH, aMPH or ProMPH) interprets this data.

 Examples of a spectrum gradient crossed with a luminosity gradient (often referred to as a Granger chart) created in each colour space are shown in Figure 8.
-(16 bit TIFF versions of these images are also available online at the same URL).
+(16 bit TIFF versions of these images are also available on-line here).
 This extreme test shows clear differences between the colour spaces.

 - Examples of simple spectrum gradients created in each colour space are shown in Figure 9.
-(16 bit TIFF versions of these images are also available online at the same URL).
+(16 bit TIFF versions of these images are also available on-line here).
 Again, this extreme test shows clear visible differences between the colour spaces.

 - Comparisons between synthesised images like these are often used to support recommendations to use AdobeRGB or ProPhotoRGB instead of sRGB.